What makes you think you are good at testing? Why do you Qualify as a Tester?

 So, here you go.
 Please prepend the condition “you are good at testing when” to each point and read through:

-Software tester unknowingly becomes good time manager as the first thing he needs to understand is a priority.
-Most of the time, you are given a module/functionality to test and timeline (which is always tight) and you need to give output.
-These regular challenges make you understand how to prioritize the things.
+Software tester unknowingly becomes a good time manager as the first thing he needs to understand is a priority.
+Most of the time, you are given a module/functionality to test and timeline (which is always right) and you need to give output.
+These regular challenges make you understand how to prioritize things.

 As a tester, you need to understand what should be tested and what should be given less priority, what should be automated and what should be tested manually, which task should be taken up first and what can be done at the last moment.
 Once you are a master of defining priorities, software testing would be really easy.